 - Developing assurance frameworks to demonstrate ongoing improvement of the information security management system.
-This includes: - developing KPIs. - Monitoring and reporting the following to IT advisory committee: - KPI results - o incidents identified and managed - o non-compliances with policy identified and addressed. - Improving the security posture of ENISA by planning penetration tests and vulnerability assessments. - Advising on security policies and updating existing ones in line with the evolution of threats and risks - Improving the internal security training for ENISA staff. - Implementing new systems and tools that can support improvements on information security.
+This includes: - Developing KPIs - Monitoring and reporting the following to IT advisory committee: - KPI results - incidents identified and managed - non-compliances with policy identified and addressed. - Improving the security posture of ENISA by planning penetration tests and vulnerability assessments. - Advising on security policies and updating existing ones in line with the evolution of threats and risks - Improving the internal security training for ENISA staff.